Can you use horse pellets for cat litter?

 You can use wood stove pellets as kitty litter as long as you ensure they don’t contain any phenols or other harmful additives.

-Since these woodstove shavings are cheaper than normal litter, they’re a great alternative if you’ve got multiple cats and go through several bags of clumping litter per month.
+Since these woodstove shavings are cheaper than normal litter, they’re a solid alternative if you’ve got multiple cats and go through several bags of clumping litter per month.

 Pros of Using Horse Pellets for Cat Litter